Teaching Residency Program expands K-12 students’ learning experience by bringing artists to the classroom.

 These workshops and programs are made possible by the Arkansas Arts Council’s Arts in Education Program.

-Mixed media artist Angi Cooper will work with the students from the Pine Bluff Community Center to create Cubist-inspired sculptures during an after-school program Nov.
+Cooper worked with the students from the Pine Bluff Community Center to create Cubist-inspired sculptures program Nov.
 5-8, 2024.
-Cooper aims to help after-school students gain an understanding of the Cubist art style, which is transforming natural shapes into exaggerated geometric shapes, and using that style to create a 3D sculpture from 2D materials.
-In addition, students will broaden their sculpting and hand-building skills.
+Cooper aimed to help the students gain an understanding of the Cubist art style, which is transforming natural shapes into exaggerated geometric shapes, and using that style to create a sculpture from flat materials.

 Angi Cooper was born in Memphis, Tennessee, and graduated from the University of Memphis with a Bachelor of Fine Arts degree in graphic design.